Biodiversity-Forecasting-Institute/biofi.github.io/_pages/members.md

 ### Cory Merow
-*University of Connecticut*
+*Speculative Macroecology Group, University of Connecticut*

 <img src="https://github.com/Biodiversity-Forecasting-Institute/biofi.github.io/blob/master/assets/images/Merow.jpg?raw=true" alt="Cory" width=200 />

 Cory is a quantitative ecologist interested in forecasting population, community, and ecosystem responses to environmental change.
 Even the best data sets are imperfect for predicting global change responses, so he develops tools to combine data sources to gain insights into how biological systems may change.

 ### Thymios Nikolopoulos
+*Florida Institute of Technology*
 Thymios is Assistant Professor in Hydrology and Water Resources at the department of Mechanical and Civil Engineering at Florida Institute of Technology.
 His work focuses on the integration of climate data from remote sensing and global climate models with numerical and statistical modeling to advance understanding and predictability of the changes of water cycle components.
 Specifically, he develops global hazard layers and utilizes state-of-art statistical approaches to investigate the changes in severity, duration and frequency of climate extremes and associated hazards (droughts and floods) at global scale.

 ### Patrick R. Roehrdanz
-*Manager, Spatial Planning for Area Conservation in Response to Climate Change (SPARC)*

-Moore Center for Science, Conservation International
+*Moore Center for Science, Conservation International*

 <img src="https://github.com/Biodiversity-Forecasting-Institute/biofi.github.io/blob/master/assets/images/Roehrdanz.jpg?raw=true" alt="Patrick" width=200 />